 The next day she and 5 off my oldest hens went off to auction and I am happy to say they fetched a pretty decent price.
 Though it was hard to do, I know it needed to be done for the safety of my other hens.

 My flock is now down to a much more manageable size.
 I am happy because the hen-pecking has stopped, the hens are happy not to be bullied and my rooster, Bubba is more at ease because the flock is easier for him to watch after.

 How to prevent Hen Pecking

 Make sure you have enough space in your coop for each of your birds.
 The minimum rule of space needed is about 2 to 3 square feet per chicken inside the chicken coop, and 8 to 10 square feet per chicken in an outside run.

 For larger flocks be sure to offer more than one food and water option.
 Put water out in the run in the summer to really ensure your flock has enough to drink at all times.

-Want more?
+Want more chicken care tips?
 You can find all of my Raising Chickens posts here!